m3db/m3/site/content/architecture/m3aggregator/flushing.md

 Similarly, if the shard has its cutoff field set to some value, the shard will [stop flushing](https://github.com/m3db/m3/blob/0865ebc80e85234b00532f93521438856883da9c/src/aggregator/aggregator/list.go#L323-L330) once the wall clock will go past the given cutoff timestamp.

+If the shard does not have cutover/cutoff fields set, it is flushing.